Marigold/universal-portfolios/README.md

 ## Development

-It uses poetry to manage dependencies.
-Run `poetry install` to install virtual environment and then `poetry shell` to launch it.
+[poetry](https://python-poetry.org/) is used to manage the dependencies.
+Run `poetry install` to install a virtual environment and then `poetry shell` to launch it.

-Exporting dependencies to `requirements.txt` file is needed for mybinder.org.
+Exporting dependencies to the `requirements.txt` file is needed for mybinder.org.
 It is done via

 ```
 poetry export --without-hashes -f requirements.txt > requirements.txt